-History Russian battleship, construction, battles and the death of the "Empress Maria" and the battleship "Novorossiysk".
+History battleship fleet Russia, construction, battles and the death of "Empress Maria" and the battleship "Novorossiysk".

 Battleship "Empress Maria"